jukofyork/qlora-pipe-lite/README.md

 use_column_major_topology = true
 ```

-This optimization can be useful for LoRAs as it routes:
+This optimisation can be useful for LoRAs as it routes:
 - **High-bandwidth activations** over fast PCIe/NVLink
 - **Low-bandwidth gradients** over slower network interconnects